|Origins||Annexed in 1869|

 |Gangs headquartered||Black Souls, Four Corner Hustlers, Vice Lords, New Breeds, Gangster Disciples,|

-This area was settled by various farmers in the middle part of the 19th century but no major society was set up.
+This area was settled by various farmers in the middle part of the 19th century, but no major society was built up.
 In 1869 the area was annexed into the city of Chicago, and by 1870 this area was named “Central Park.”

 The Central Park community was renamed “West Garfield Park” in 1881 after the assassination of President James A. Garfield, although it was more referred to as just “Garfield Park” until the East Garfield Park neighborhood got built up shortly after the turn of the century.